gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

     ![select the user .ssh file](resources/vs-code-open-config-file.png)

 5. Set the SSH connection configuration.
-You will need the IP Address of the Raspberry Pi and the user name assigned to you for the hands-on lab.
+You will need the IP Address of the Raspberry Pi and the **Raspberry user name** assigned to you for the hands-on lab.
 Make the changes then save.

     ![configure host details](resources/vs-code-config-host-details.png)